 Common Questions Regarding Kentucky Family Law

 Navigating any type of family law matter can be both emotional and complex.
-At Hoge Partners, PLLC, our clients often come to us full of questions regarding everything from the court process to their children’s futures.
+At HP Law, PLLC, our clients often come to us full of questions regarding everything from the court process to their children’s futures.
 They rely on our attorneys, who have over 30 years of combined legal experience, to find the answers they need.
 Below are examples of some common questions that we hear.